jazzband/website/docs/about/faq.md

 the barrier of entry for new contributors and reduce the stress that comes with receiving commit access to a project by spreading it to a bigger group.

-"We are all part of the band" means that we share the responsibilties of open source software development, including dreaming big, acting positively and failing sometimes.
+**"We are all part of this"** means that we share the responsibilties of open source software development, including dreaming big, acting positively and failing sometimes.
 It'll be okay since we're not alone.